What is green power?

 I am interested in putting solar power (or wind) on my home.
 Where can I find information about that?

-Start with the “become a generator” pages on our website.
-For more detailed information, the NC Clean Technology Center (formerly the NC Solar Center) provides excellent resources for homeowners wishing to learn more about renewable energy technologies for the home.
-Visit the NC Clean Tech Center website for information about interconnection and other issues, or call 800.33.NCSUN for more information.
+View this getting started (LINK) overview.
+For more detailed information, the NC Clean Energy Technology Center provides excellent resources for homeowners wishing to learn more about renewable energy technologies for the home.
+Visit the NC Clean Energy Technology Center for information about Interconnection and other issues, or call 919-515-3480 for more information.

 Does NC GreenPower provide funds for equipment and technologies?